OUALIGHILES/hotel/SETUP_GUIDE.md

-# Complete Airbnb PMS Platform Setup Guide
+# Complete Wellhost PMS Platform Setup Guide

 ## Overview
 This is a complete Property Management System (PMS) built with Next.js, Supabase, and Moyasser payment integration.
 Users can browse properties, purchase premium plans, and manage their properties through an advanced dashboard.